 These three cards are arguably the top three best Slivers in the whole game, but what makes them even better is that they are Legendaries, which means they can be played as Commanders.

 #3 Sliver Hivelord

-This creature provides access to all colors in the game which is essential in any Sliver tribal deck.
-It is also relatively easy and cheap to find (which is not true for the other two cards).
+This creature provides access to all colors in the game, which is essential in any Sliver tribal deck.
+It is also relatively easy and cheap to find (compared to the next card).
 The most important aspect is its ability to give all Sliver creatures you control indestructible.
-This is, obviously, a really powerful ability.
-Plus, there are also a ton of versions of tribal decks using this card which are budget friendly, which is not the case with many Sliver decks.
+This is, obviously, a really powerful ability, as it makes it incredibly hard to deal with your creatures.